Accelamos vs Karbon. Plus the custom AI alternative neither pitches.

 The short answer.

 Between Accelamos and Karbon alone, Karbon is the stronger product for firms in the 30-to-150 professional band.
-The AI feature depth, integration coverage, and community traction justify the $20-to-$30-per-user-per-month premium.
+The AI feature depth, integration coverage, and community traction are what a firm is paying the difference for, though Accelamos does not publish a price, so the size of that difference is something to establish in writing rather than assume.
 Accelamos is a reasonable cost-conscious alternative below 30 professionals.

 The comparison both vendors avoid is custom.
 If the friction at your firm is specifically AI in tax production (PBC chase, tie-out, partner reporting, CCH Axcess workflow), neither Accelamos nor Karbon addresses it at the depth a commissioned build does.
-A custom AI build at $45K-$180K fixed fee returns more on the tax production side than $76K-per-year-of-Karbon does on the practice management side, for most firms whose practice management is already working.
+A custom AI build at a $45,000 to $180,000 fixed fee returns more on the tax production side than another year of practice management spend does, for most firms whose practice management is already working.

 How they compare.